MailTape/MailTape-v1/_posts/2019-06-16-Camilla-George.md

 # MailTape's selection

 ## Camilla George Quartet – Polkadots And Moonbeams
 _Sanjay_: **"**Jimmy Van Heusen’s track is presented in a languid ballad arrangement that features some tender and emotive playing from Camilla's quartet.
 She is given sympathetic support by the quartet with Camilla herself flowingly lyrical on her own solo.
-[Daniel Casimir](https://www.danielcasimirbass.com/)’s richly melodic bass feature is a further highlight.**"**
+[Daniel Casimir](https://www.danielcasimirbass.com/)’s richly melodic bass is a further highlight.**"**

 ## Nicholas Payton – #BAMboula
   _Sanjay_: **"**Reminiscent of Miles Davis’s Afrocentric early-‘70s experiments, #BAMboula is an easy-paced groove built upon [Nicholas Payton](http://www.nicholaspayton.com/)’s trumpet and Fender Rhodes.
 Based on the rhythm of the same name (by the renowned [Louis Moreau Gottschalk](https://en.wikipedia.org/wiki/Louis_Moreau_Gottschalk)), it also includes bits of interviews with Dizzy Gillespie and Art Blakey.
 Nicholas explains #BAM as an acronymic hashtag for Black American Music.**"**